ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/0000_NotesPoints.md

 	- download paftol filtered data: install ok, download ok, running scripts ok
 	- do the blast: Select query etc ok
 	- do reciprocal blast ok
-	- select/compare sequences that get best bitscore
+	- find RBH using script OK
+	- Pull out the sequences and what to do with them